JSON Documentation

 }

-elements must be simple strings.
+artist_name and track_name elements must be simple strings.

-The payload should also include the listened_at
+The payload should also include the listened_at element, which must be an integer

-value for this field is LISTEN_MINIMUM_TS
+value for this field is LISTEN_MINIMUM_TS.

-playing_now requests should not have a listened_at
+playing_now requests should not have a listened_at field.

 Add additional metadata you may have for a track to the additional_info